AstronomyClubIITIndore/AstronomyClub_IITIndore/README.md

 # AstronomyClub_IITIndore
-This is official website of AstronomyClub IIT Indore Dikshit Bhosdike
+This is the Official Website of Astronomy Club IIT Indore